-⚠️ Note: LDAP integration is available only for on-premises deployments of Valven Atlas.
+⚠️ Note: LDAP integration is available only for on-premises deployments of Valven.
 This feature is not supported in the cloud-hosted version.

 -